 See all 125 sites on the Google map

-Athletic Park (now Granville Loop), BC Place Stadium, Burrard Street Bridge, The Commodore, Cyberspace (Granville St), Heatley Block, Loggers’ Social Hall, Musqueam Nation historic sites, the Naam, Original Border of Vancouver (Nanaimo St), Recreation Park (Yaletown Park), Robson Square, Sunset Beach, the Viaducts, White Spot Drive-In, and many more!
+White Spot Drive-In, Sunset Beach, The Commodore, Pauline Johnson, Athletic Park (now Granville Loop), Burrard Street Bridge, Cyberspace (Granville St), Heatley Block, Loggers’ Social Hall, Musqueam Nation historic sites, Recreation Park (Yaletown Park), Robson Square, the Viaducts, and many more!